The Best Medical Record OCR

 More recently, systems have taken advantage of increasingly more complex Long-Short-Term Memory (LSTM) neural networks to improve the performance of this step.

-Step 8: Output Creation
+Step 8: OCR Output Creation

 Finally output is created.
 This is most commonly a JSON format that contains all the prior mentioned information.